Heavy tow trucks

 What is the maximum distance a heavy tow truck can travel?

-A heavy tow truck must only tow a disabled heavy vehicle on the disabled heavy vehicle’s approved route.
-The distance based travel restrictions contained in the below table also apply based on the mass of the rear axle group of the heavy tow truck.
+A heavy tow truck must only tow a disabled heavy vehicle on the route approved for the disabled heavy vehicle.
+The distance-based travel restrictions contained in the following table also apply based on the mass of the rear axle group of the heavy tow truck.

 Rear Axle Group | Maximum Axle Loads | Travel Restrictions |